onflow/FlowYieldVaults/README.md

 Each scenario below is completely self-contained and can be run independently.
 You only need to ensure that **contracts are already deployed** to the Flow emulator.
 Each scenario handles its own setup, execution, and verification.

-**Prerequisites:** Flow emulator running with all FlowVaults contracts deployed.
+**Prerequisites:** Flow emulator running with all FlowYieldVaults contracts deployed.

 ---